Don Mattingly

 [edit] Biographical Information

 Mattingly's career was cut short by chronic back problems, and he played his final major league game in 1995.
-Ironically, the Yankees reached the World Series the season before Mattingly's debut and the season after his final game.
+Ironically, the Yankees reached the World Series the season before Mattingly's debut (1981) and the season after his final game (1996), but not while he was a member of the team.
+In fact his only postseason games were the last one of his career, when the Yankees were upset by the Seattle Mariners in the 1995 Division Series, when he went 10 for 24 (.417) with 5 extra-base hits.
+One can contrast that to Derek Jeter, who came up in 1995, his last season, and played in the postseason practically every year of his long career after he became a regular in 1996.
+In spite of his lack of postseason play, he was extremely popular in New York, outshining in fans' hearts more heralded teammates like Dave Winfield and Rickey Henderson, who both made it to Cooperstown while he did not.
 The Yankees also reached the World Series in 2003, the year before Mattingly returned as a coach.
-Mattingly did get a taste of post-season play in 1995 in the AL Divisional Series.
-He made the most of it, hitting .417 (10-for-24), with 4 doubles, a home run and 6 RBI's.
 After three seasons at the Yankees batting coach, he became the team's bench coach in 2007.
-After being passed over for the open manager's position following Joe Torre's departure, he decided not to return to the team in 2008 and joined the Los Angeles Dodgers, Torre's new team.
+After being passed over for the open manager's position in favor of Joe Girardi following Joe Torre's departure, he decided not to return to the team in 2008 and joined the Los Angeles Dodgers, Torre's new team.
 However, he renounced the position in January, citing family issues that required him to be present at his Indiana home.
 Mattingly reclaimed the job from Mike Easler at the All-Star break.

 Mattingly was involved in an unusual incident on July 20, 2010, in a game featuring three ejections, including that of Torre.
 Mattingly was acting for his boss as Dodgers manager in the 9th inning, when he called a conference on the mound after closer Jonathan Broxton had loaded the bases against the San Francisco Giants while trying to protect a 5-4 lead.
 After giving his instructions to his players, he began to walk off the mound when 1B James Loney asked him a question; he returned to the mound to answer him, and rival manager Bruce Bochy argued successfully that this constituted a second visit to the mound, forcing Mattingly to remove Broxton from the game, and replace him with the struggling George Sherrill, who had not warmed up.
 However, the umpires, led by Adrian Johnson, also erred on the play: Mattingly should have been ejected for delaying the game, and Broxton allowed to finish pitching to batter Andres Torres, during which Sherrill should have begun to warm up.
 Instead, Sherrill had only eight pitches to get ready, and Torres hit a bases-clearing double for a 7-5 Giants win.

 Don lives in Evansville, IN during the offseason.
 His brother, Randy Mattingly, was drafted by the Cleveland Browns in the 4th round of the 1973 NFL draft, then played in the CFL from 1974 to 1976.
 Don has three sons.
 His oldest son Taylor Mattingly was drafted by the Yankees in the 42nd round of the 2003 amateur draft.
-His middle son, Preston Mattingly, was selected by the Los Angeles Dodgers in the 1st round of the 2006 amateur draft.
+His middle son, Preston Mattingly, was selected by the Los Angeles Dodgers in the 1st round of the 2006 amateur draft, bit never reached the majors.

 [edit] Notable Achievements